renatomaia/coutil/doc/manual.md

 If table `names` is provided,
-it checks only the names stored as string keys in `names`, and returns `names` with each of its string keys set to either `true`, if there is a channel with that name, or `nil` otherwise.
+it checks only the names stored as string keys in `names`, and returns `names` with each of its string keys set to either `true`, when there is a channel with that name, or `nil` otherwise.
 In other words,
 any non existent channel name as a key in `names` is removed from it.